thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

 <a name="subAccountStatRouterGetAllAggregateSubAccountStats"></a>
 # **subAccountStatRouterGetAllAggregateSubAccountStats**
-> ModelsStat subAccountStatRouterGetAllAggregateSubAccountStats(xSubAccountApiKey, sid, opts)
+> ModelsStat subAccountStatRouterGetAllAggregateSubAccountStats(xAccountApiKey, sid, opts)